 A separate application for the Merit Awards is not required and highly ranked applicants for the APA/UPA will be automatically considered.
 The Merit Awards will be awarded by the Academic Board’s Postgraduate Awards Sub-Committee on the basis of academic excellence and outstanding research potential.

-Established from accumulated funds donated by the University’s alumni, 21 scholarships of $5,000 each for one year may be offered in 2014 to highly ranked eligible APA/UPA applicants- eight in each of the three ‘faculty clusters’: Health; Humanities and Social Sciences; Sciences and Technology.
+Established from accumulated funds donated by the University’s alumni, 21 scholarships of $5,000 each for one year may be offered to highly ranked eligible APA/UPA applicants- eight in each of the three ‘faculty clusters’: Health; Humanities and Social Sciences; Sciences and Technology.

 A separate application for the Alumni Scholarships is not required and the scholarships will be awarded on the basis of academic excellence and outstanding research potential.